ishaqk1/devex-1/README.md

 # GCDevExchange Application

-The [GCDevExchange](https://beta.gcdevexchange.org) is a platform for providing new ways for British Columbia's public sector to connect with developers and other IT professionals.
+The [GCDevExchange](https://beta.gcdevexchange.org) is a platform for providing new ways for the Government of Canada to connect with developers and other IT professionals.

 The latest version is a mean.js application running in OpenShift using Docker.